koriym/Koriym.Loop/README.md

 }
 ```

+### Loop information

-Loop information is obtained from the array keys.
+Loop information can be accessed from the array keys, providing details such as whether the current item is the first or last in the list:

 ```php
 /** @var Loop $loop */